4 Ways Your HVAC System Impacts Allergies

 Humidity

 High humidity can create the perfect conditions for allergens like mold and dust mites to inhabit your home.
-Low humidity levels can exacerbate your symptoms by drying out your nasal passage and throat.
+Low humidity levels can exacerbate your symptoms by drying out your nasal passage

 here was a time when the air outside was more polluted than indoor air.